5 min|Dr. Taylor Green

 Chronic adrenal stress weakens immune system regulation and immune barriers in the GI tract and other areas of the body.
 When particles can escape from the intestines and circulate in areas they do not belong, they cause an immune response that predisposes us to developing autoimmune conditions, including Hashimoto’s Thyroiditis.

 Stress-Induced Hormone Imbalances

 Prolonged high cortisol released with chronic stress impacts the liver’s ability to clear excess estrogens from the blood.
 Certain estrogen metabolites can be toxic to the body if they are not removed efficiently.
 Furthermore, excess estrogen can increase thyroid binding globulin levels (TBG), the protein responsible for transporting thyroid hormone to tissues in the body.
 When thyroid hormone is bound to TBG, it is inactive.
 Thus, when TBG levels are high, free thyroid hormone levels and/or activity decline.
 Birth control pills and synthetic estrogen replacement can also increase TBG.

-Fortunately, there are many ways in which your ND can work with you to assess and treat stress, adrenal and thyroid function by addressing diet & lifestyle, and utilizing many modalities such as botanical, nutraceutical, IV, and pharmacological modalities where needed.
+Fortunately, there are many ways in which a Naturopathic Doctor can work with you to assess and treat stress, adrenal and thyroid function by addressing diet & lifestyle, and utilizing many modalities such as botanical, nutraceutical, IV, and pharmacological modalities where needed.